kazimkhan21/delta-demo/README.md

 # delta-demo
-This is the demo repo for Git and GitHub
+This is the demo repo for Git and GitHub.